 It is often wrongly claimed that the tragedy at Le Mans in 1955, when Pierre Levegh's 300 SLR accidentally collided with the Austin Healey of Lance Macklin, killing over 80 spectators, was the reason behind the company's complete withdrawal.
 Yet the Board of Management had already decided in the spring to focus on developing new passenger car models for the Mercedes-Benz brand.
 Victory in the 1955 Constructors' World Championship was to close the chapter on motorsport for more than three decades.

-Daimler appreciates your interest in its products and your visit to this website.
+We appreciate your interest in its products and your visit to this website.
 Your privacy is important to us and we want you to feel comfortable visiting our site.
 The protection of your privacy in the processing of your personal data is an important concern to which we pay special attention during our business processes.
 Personal data collected during visits to our websites are processed by us according to the legal provisions valid for the countries in which the websites are maintained.
-Our data protection policy is also based on the data protection policy applicable to Daimler.

 Collection and processing of personal data